Skip to main content

 Frequently asked questions

 The required forms depend on your relationship to the deceased and the account type.
 POD beneficiaries use the Adult Beneficiary Request to Claim Funds (Form 342), Minor Beneficiary form (Form 341), or Organization Beneficiary form (Form 343).
-Estate representatives use the Claim Funds of Deceased Account Holder form (Form 6993) along with Letters Testamentary or Letters of Administration.
-Small estates may use the Small Estate Settlement by Affidavit (Form 2097).
+Estate representatives use the Claim Funds of Deceased Member form (Form 6993) along with Letters Testamentary or Letters of Administration.
+Washington small estates may use the Small Estate Settlement by Affidavit (Form 2097).
 Trust successor trustees use the Trust Account Successor Trustee Certification and Account Closure Request (Form 6829).
-IRA beneficiaries use the IRA Beneficiary Disbursement Election form (Form 2100 or 2101).
+IRA beneficiaries use the IRA Beneficiary Disbursement Election form (Form 2100, or Form 2101 for an organization).
+Allow three or more weeks for BECU account research to complete.

 If there is a co-borrower on a loan or credit card, the co-borrower may continue to use the account and remains responsible for paying the outstanding balance.
 Credit card authorized users must destroy or return cards and cannot continue use after the cardholder dies.
 Deposit account balances may be applied to outstanding loan balances, and any late fees charged after the date of death are reversed.
-For mortgage accounts, contact the BECU Mortgage department at 877-747-2328.
-The Request to Remove Decedent from Mortgage form (Form 2095) and Successor in Interest Packet (Form P-1250) are available for mortgage changes.
+For mortgage accounts, contact the BECU Mortgage department at 877-747-2328; the Request to Remove Decedent from Mortgage form (Form 2095) and Successor in Interest Packet (Form P-1250) are available for mortgage changes.
+For loan loss management, call 206-439-5787.

 BECU's Account Servicing can be reached by phone at 1-800-233-2328 for questions throughout the claims process.